make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [sam7567](https://github.com/sam7567) for assisting with support for Roomratv ceiling fan with light.
 - [mikeblackk](https://github.com/mikeblackk) for assisting with support for Madimack Elite V4 pool heat pump.
 - [vincedarley](https://github.com/vincedarley) for assisting with support for a second variant of Chanfok ceiling fan and light.
+- [happy-daisy](https://github.com/happy-daisy) for assisting with support for Beca BHT-12 thermostat smartplug.